Free AI Visibility + Awareness score

 There’s a growing set of standards specifically designed to help AI systems understand and cite your content: the llms.txt specification, AI-optimized sitemaps, and explicit permission signals for AI crawlers.
 Most companies haven’t implemented any of these.

-These signals are still early, but they represent a direct channel of communication between your website and AI platforms.
+These signals are still early, but they open a direct line of communication between your website and AI platforms.
 Early adopters are seeing measurable advantages.

 What does our audit methodology look like?

-When we conduct an AI visibility audit, we follow a systematic process that covers all of these dimensions.
+When we conduct an AI visibility audit, we follow a structured sequence covering several distinct dimensions.

 Query mapping: We start by identifying the 50 to 100 questions your buyers are most likely to ask an AI assistant.
 These span problem-awareness queries (“What is [category]?”), vendor evaluation queries (“What are the best [solutions] for [use case]?”), and comparison queries (“[Brand A] vs [Brand B]”).

 Cross-platform testing: We run every query through ChatGPT, Claude, Gemini, and Perplexity.
-Each platform has different citation behaviors and different training data, so cross-platform coverage is essential.
-A brand might be cited by Perplexity (which does real-time web search) but completely absent from ChatGPT (which relies more on training data).
+Each platform has different citation behaviors and different training data, so coverage across all four matters.
+A brand might be cited by Perplexity, which does real-time web search, but completely absent from ChatGPT, which relies more on training data.

 Citation analysis: For each query, we document whether the brand was cited, how it was characterized, whether the information was accurate, and which competitors appeared in the same response.
-This builds a detailed map of your AI visibility landscape.
+This builds a detailed picture of where you stand across each platform.

 Technical audit: Separately, we analyze your robots.txt configuration, Schema.org implementation, site architecture, content structure, and AI-specific discoverability signals.

-Gap scoring: We combine the citation data with the technical audit to produce a scored assessment that identifies the highest-impact opportunities — the changes that will move your citation rate the most with the least effort.
+Gap scoring: We combine the citation data with the technical audit to produce a scored assessment.
+The output identifies the highest-impact changes: the ones that will move your citation rate the most with the least effort.

 What real patterns have we seen from citation analysis?